-- As trachividing to: Section 3 Certifications and Compliance Agreemen Complaints shall be filed in writing and shall contain the name, address, and phone number of the person filing the complaint, and a brief description of the alleged violation of the regulations.
-Complaints shall be filed within thirty (30) calendar days after the complainant becomes aware of the alleged violation.
+RF ATTACHMENT C; Section 3 Certifications and P: GHURA -RPE-08-00 I Compliance Agreeme Complaints shall be filed in writing and shall contain the name, address, and phone person filing the complaint, and a brief description of the alleged violation of the reg Complaints shall be filed within thirty (30) calendar days after the complainant becomplaints shall be filed within thirty (30) calendar days after the complainant becompleted violation.
 An investigation as may be appropriate, will follow the filing of a complaint.
-The investigation will be conducted by GHURA's Section 3 Coordinator.
-These rules contemplate informal, but thorough investigations, affording all interested persons and their representatives, if any, an opportunity to submit testimony and/or evidence as may be available and relevant to the complaint.
-Written documentation as to the validity of the complaint and a description of the findings or resolution, if any, will be issued by the Section 3 Coordinator no later than thirty (30) days after the filing of a complaint. a fr n cases where concerned parties wish to have its complaint considered outside of GHURA, a complaint hay be filed with the Assistant Secretary for Fair Housing and Equal Opportunity, Department of Housing and Urban Development, Washington, D.C., 20410.
-A complaint must be received not later than 180 days om the date of the action or omission upon which the complaints based, unless the time for filing is xtended by the Assistant Secretary for good cause shown.
-Contractor Certification of Efforts to Fully Comply w Employment and Training Provisions of Sectio T he bidder represents and certifies as part of its bid/offer the following: Is a Section 3 Business concern and has submitted the required certification with the bid.
-A Section 3 Business concern means a business concern: That is 51% or more owned by Section 3 Resident(s); or Whose permanent, full-time employees include persons, at least 30% of whom are currently Section 3 residents, or within the last three years of the date of first employment with the business concern were Section 3 residents; or That provides evidence of a commitment to subcontract in excess of 25% of the dollar value of all subcontracts to be awarded to business concerns that meet the qualifications set forth in paragraphs 1 or 2 herein.
-Is Not a Section 3 Business concern but who has and will continue to seek compliance with Section 3 by certifying to the following efforts to be undertaken.
-Ef forts to award subcontractor to Section 3 concerns (check all that apply.)
-By contacting business assistance agencies, minority contractors associations and community organizations to inform them of the contracting opportunities and requesting their assistance in identifying Section 3 businesses which may solicit bids for a portion of the work.
-By advertising contracting opportunities by posting notices, which provide general information about the work to be contracted and where to obtain additional information, in the common areas of the applicable development(s) owned and managed by the Housing Authority. invitations and a second of second control to respond to bid
+The investigation as may be appropriate, will follow the filing of a complaint information thorough investigations, affording all interested persons and their representatives, it opportunity to submit testimony and/or evidence as may be available and relevant to complaint.
+Written documentation as to the validity of the complaint and a description of the fin resolution, if any, will be issued by the Section 3 Coordinator no later than thirty (30) filing of a complaint. ulations. mes aware o estigation will al, but f any, an o the In cases where concerned parties wish to have its complaint considered outside of GHURA, may be filed with the Assistant Secretary for Fair Housing and Equal Opportunity, Departme and Urban Development, Washington, D.C., 20410.
+A complaint must be received not later from the date of the action or omission upon which the complaints based, unless the time for extended by the Assistant Secretary for good cause shown. , a complaint nt of Housing Contractor Certification of Efforts to Fu Employment and Training Provision illy Comply vons of Section The bidder represents and certifies as part of its bid/offer the following: Is a Section 3 Business concern and has submitted the required certification with the bid Business concern means a business concern: .
+A Section 3 That is 51% or more owned by Section 3 Resident(s); or Whose permanent, full-time employees include persons, at least 30% of whom are of Section 3 residents, or within the last three years of the date of first employment with concern were Section 3 residents; or That provides evidence of a commitment to subcontract in excess of 25% of the doll subcontracts to be awarded to business concerns that meet the qualifications set for paragraphs 1 or 2 herein. the business Is Not a Section 3 Business concern but who has and will continue to seek compliance w by certifying to the following efforts to be undertaken. ith Section 3 fforts to award subcontractor to Section 3 concerns (check all that apply.)
+By contacting business assistance agencies, minority contractors associations and commorganizations to inform them of the contracting opportunities and requesting their assidentifying Section 3 businesses which may solicit bids for a portion of the work. nunity sistance in By advertising contracting opportunities by posting notices, which provide general informative work to be contracted and where to obtain additional information, in the common area applicable development(s) owned and managed by the Housing Authority. ition about s of the By providing written notice to all known Section 3 business concerns of contracting opport notice should be in sufficient time to allow the Section 3 business concerns to respond to invitations runities.
+This bid By following up with Section 3 business concerns that have expressed interest in the contropportunities racting